 Owners in Hollywood, DTLA, Downtown Long Beach, Koreatown, and San Pedro are sitting on seven‑figure opportunities without realizing it.
 Rising rents, shifting zoning, and new mixed‑use projects have quietly reset what well‑positioned commercial assets are worth—and many buildings are still underwritten on yesterday’s numbers.

-This guide shows where owners most often leave money on the table and how to turn those “hidden value” misses into leverage for refinance, sale, tax appeal, or litigation.
+This guide highlights where owners most often leave money on the table and how to turn those “hidden value” misses into leverage for refinance, sale, tax appeal, or litigation.

-Hollywood has evolved from Golden Age backlot to global content engine.
-Major studio expansions, creative office, and mixed‑use projects have pushed values on key corridors far faster than many pro formas acknowledge.
+Hollywood has evolved from Golden‑Age backlot to global content engine.
+Major studio expansions, creative office space, and mixed‑use projects have pushed values along key corridors much faster than many legacy pro formas acknowledge.

-If your valuation still assumes yesterday’s traffic counts or pre‑streaming demand, you may be missing a step‑change in income potential.
+If your valuation still leans on pre‑streaming traffic counts or historic demand assumptions, you may be missing a step‑change in income potential.

-Arts District and South Park went from empty warehouses to institutional‑grade assets in one generation.
-Adaptive reuse, DTLA 2040 debates, and new towers mean small zoning nuances can add or erase millions.
+The Arts District and South Park have gone from under‑used warehouses to institutional‑grade assets in a single generation.
+Adaptive reuse, DTLA 2040 debates, and new towers mean that small zoning nuances can add—or erase—millions in value.

 • Treating adaptive‑reuse loft product like commodity apartments.